stacks-network/docs/src/pages/data-indexing/server-extras.md

 description: Some tips and tricks for working with a Radiks server.
 ---

-# Radiks server tips and tricks

-In this section, you'll find some tips and tricks you can use to work with a Radiks server.

 ## Access the MongoDB collection

 Radiks-server keeps all models inside of a collection.
 You can use the `getDB` function to access this collection from inside your application.